gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy could hear the reluctance in the magician's voice.

 Dolly didn't need to be asked twice.
-As she hurried back to the garrison house the sergeant called out, "And if Her Highness's hair brush could be brought down as well, it might also be useful."
+As she turned to hurry back to the garrison house the sergeant put a hand on her arm.
-She turned to one of the soldiers standing beside her.
+"And if Her Highness's hair brush could be brought down as well, it might also be useful.
-"Private, find my apprentices.
+"Private, find my apprentices," she added to a nearby soldier.
-Have them meet me along by the stables."
+"Have them meet me along by the stables."
 With a slight bow of her head to the prince, she added, "If you will excuse me, honored?
 I need some time to prepare."